Killarney, Zimbabwe

 Killarney is a suburb of Bulawayo, Zimbabwe.
-It is named after the town of Killarney in Co.
-Kerry in southwest Ireland.
+It is named after the town of Killarney in County Kerry in southwest Ireland.
 It is a low density suburb found on the North Eastern part of Bulawayo.
-In Killarney, there is a primary school, Centenary Primary school and The Zimbabwe School Of Mines, which is the best mining school in Southern Africa.
+In Killarney, there is a primary school, Centenary Primary school and The Zimbabwe School Of Mines, which is a mining school in Southern Africa.
 On the outskirts of Killarney there is Old Nic Mine.